Looking for help with your list?

-With automation, you can make sure each subscriber gets a custom birthday message or promotional offer on the right day for them.
-MailChimp can send a friendly email to your subscribers to wish them a happy birthday on, before, or after their actual birthday.
+With automation, you can make sure each subscribed contact gets a custom birthday message or promotional offer on the right day for them.
+Mailchimp can send a friendly email to your subscribers to wish them a happy birthday on, before, or after their actual birthday.

 In this article, you’ll learn how to send an automatic birthday campaign to your subscribed contacts.